GimelStudio/Gimel-Studio/CONTRIBUTING.md

 # How to contribute to Gimel Studio

 Thanks for wanting to contribute!
+All contributions will be given due credit. :)

 ## Bugs (*You found a bug*)